raindrum/citeurl/docs_source/template-yamls.md

 # Writing Your Own Templates

 CiteURL supports a number of citation formats out-of-the box, and I try to add more when I can.
-However, it will never support every possible kind of citation, and you might want to treat certain citations differently than CiteURL's built-in templates do.
+However, it can never support every possible kind of citation, especially for local laws and countries outside the U.S.

-Templates [can be created at runtime](../library#citeurl.Template.__init__), but it is often more practical to write a list of them in a YAML file, and load them when instantiating a [Citator](../library#citator).
-As such, all of [CiteURL's built-in templates](https://github.com/raindrum/citeurl/blob/main/citeurl/builtin-templates.yaml), and the templates described on this page, are in YAML format.
+For that reason, CiteURL is designed so that you can write your own citation templates in YAML format, and use them in various contexts:

+- The `citeurl` command lets you can load these YAMLs with the `-s` option.
+- The `citeurl-makejs` command uses them to generate [custom JavaScript search engines](../frontends/#javascript).
+- The Python library lets you load YAMLs when [creating a Citator](../library/#citeurl.Citator.__init__), though you can also [define templates at runtime](../library/#citeurl.Template.__init__).

-Before you proceed, make sure you're fairly familiar with [Python Regular Expressions](https://docs.python.org/3/howto/regex.html), because the templates rely on them heavily.
+This page details how to write these template files.
+Before you proceed, make sure you're at least a little familiar with [Python regex](https://docs.python.org/3/howto/regex.html), because the templates rely heavily on it.
 You'll also need some basic knowledge of [YAML](https://www.w3schools.io/file/yaml-introduction/).

+**Note**: [CiteURL's built-in templates](https://github.com/raindrum/citeurl/blob/main/citeurl/builtin-templates.yaml) are written in the same YAML format described on this page, so they are a good resource to help you write your own.
+You can also find a step-by-step summary of how each template works by opening a browser console with `ctrl+shift+i` while using [Law Search](https://raindrum.github.io/lawsearch).

 ## The Basic Template Format